-- ➤ Allows you to set the home position in the machine - ➤ Allows you to preset the motor position register - ➤ Allows you to preset the encoder position register - ➤ Allows you to run six different single-axis move types - Relative Move Jog Registration Move Encoder Follower
+- ➤ Allows you to set the home position in the machine

+- ➤ Allows you to preset the motor position register

+- ➤ Allows you to run five different single-axis move types

+- Relative Move

+- > Absolute Move

+- ▶ Jog

+- > Registration Move

+- ⇒ Blend Move

-See chapter 2, MOVE PROFILES, starting on pg 15, for a complete description of these moves.
+See chapter 2, MOVE PROFILES, starting on pg 13, for a complete description of these moves.

-- ➤ Allows you to run Linear and Circular Interpolated Moves.

-See chapter 2, MOVE PROFILES, starting on pg 15, for a complete description of these moves. - ➤ Allows you to hold and resume relative and absolute moves - ➤ Allows you to bring a move to an immediate stop via a backplane bit or hard-wired input - ➤ Allows you to reset command errors so a new command can be issued - ➤ Allows you to feed the driver outputs into the encoder inputs and perform diagnostics.
+- ➤ Allows you to run Linear and Circular Interpolated Moves. - See chapter 2, MOVE PROFILES, starting on pg 13, for a complete description of these moves. - ➤ Allows you to hold and resume relative and absolute moves - ➤ Allows you to bring a move to an immediate stop via a backplane bit or hard-wired input - ➤ Allows you to reset command errors so a new command can be issued.